BillyZhang24kobe/writing2coherence/README.md

 3. A standardized evaluation pipeline for all three tasks

 ## News
+- [2024/09] 🎉 Our paper has been accepted to the EMNLP 2024 main conference!
 - [2024/06] 🔥 We release the preprint of DECOR.
 Read our [paper](https://arxiv.org/abs/2406.19650) for more details!

 ## Table of Contents